C13-amani75/MERAKI_Academy_Project_4/New folder/readme.md

 - [Guided By](#guided_by)

 ## 🧐 About <a name = "about"></a>
-are you struggle in finding best style for your personality ,weight ,height and the color of your skin ?! or finding the best designer?  the answer <a href="#">Camelia Store Company </a>offers all of these services online in one place and with selling products not just dresses put also bags and shoes and online and on-site.
+are you struggle in finding best style for your personality ,weight ,height and the color of your skin ?! or finding the best designer? the answer: <a href="http://localhost:3000/">Camelia Store Company </a>offers all of these services online in one place and with selling products not just dresses put also bags and shoes(Online and on-Site).
 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.